July 1, 2015 proved to be an historic date for Georgia’s children with autism, their families, and providers of applied behavior analysis (ABA).

 Education Requirements

-BACB-approved online graduate programs offer the flexibility necessary to earn a degree on your own time and the convenience of being able to schedule your practicum at a hospital or clinic near your home.
-Online programs are particularly beneficial for individuals residing in Georgia, where there are just two institutions offering BACB-approved graduate programs.
+A number of online graduate programs meet the requirements for BCBA® certification while offering the flexibility of earning a degree on your own time and the convenience of being able to schedule your practicum at a hospital or clinic near your home.

 Experience Requirements